TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storage-account-migrate-to-new-sub-rg.md

 Moving resources to a new resource group or subscription can be achieved in many ways, you can use the Azure portal, Azure PowerShell, Azure CLI, or the REST API to move resources.

 There are some important steps to do before moving a resource.
 By verifying these conditions, you can avoid errors.
-[Checklist before moving resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources#checklist-before-moving-resources)
+Review this [checklist before moving resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources#checklist-before-moving-resources).